Career Development

 Celebrate together

 Organizing team outings or events, such as a holiday party or team-building activities, can help boost morale and foster a sense of community among your team.
+You can even get staff involved in decorating the space with twinkling lights, festive centerpieces, and holiday-themed table settings.
 Some members of your team may not be able to celebrate the holidays with their family, and having a party or giving small gifts of appreciation can make them feel included in their work family.

 Encourage self-care